On Air Now

-The St John Passion and St Matthew Passion are two Bach's most famous pieces of sacred music, telling the Biblical story of Jesus' crucifixion.
+The St John Passion and St Matthew Passion are two of Bach's most famous pieces of sacred music, telling the Biblical story of Jesus' crucifixion.
 But where do you start with these two mammoth works?
-Let us ease you in gently with a quick and easy introduction to the best moments of these religious pieces.
+Here's an introduction to the best moments of these masterpieces of religious music.

 Jesus rises from the dead on Easter Sunday morning, but before this, there's the gruelling tale of his Passion and death on the cross.
 Bach sets Chapters 26-27 of Mathew's account, and 18-19 of John's.
 If it's possible to distill both accounts down, Jesus is taken to the Place of a Skull, and crucified with two thieves on the charge of claiming to be the King of the Jews.
 Soldiers divide his clothes into lots before he dies.
 In Matthew's account, after being mocked by a jeering crowd, Jesus dies with the desolate cry of "My God, My God, why have you forsaken me?", but John's account tells of Jesus' resolute fulfilment of an Old Testament prophecy: "It is finished."

 (Johann Sebastian Bach, painted by Elias Gottlob Haussmann in the mid-1740s)